Jamieleb/config/README.md

 # Configuration Files README

+Run install script to clear config files and replace with symlinks to the files in this directory.

 ## Neovim

-Neovim configuration files should be sourced into the file ~/.config/nvim/init.vim Once sourced, run 'nvim +PlugInstall' to install plugins
+Requires NeoVim 0.5
+Run :PlugInstall to install various plugins

 ### Dependencies:

-- FZF for file searching (brew install fzf)
-- SilverSearcher for file searching (brew install the_silver_searcher)
-- lazygit for Git CLI (brew install lazygit)
+- lazygit for Git CLI
-- Ranger for file exploration (brew install ranger)
+- Ranger for file exploration

-## ZSH

-zshrc should be sourced into ~/.zshrc

-Should install Powerlevel10k first

-## TMUX

-tmux.conf should be sourced into ~/.tmux.conf
+- Solargraph
+- Typescript-language-server